 The Tenth Amendment to the United States Constitution reserves certain powers to the states regarding the management of their internal affairs.
-In chapter 11 cases (which municipalities are ineligible to file), the bankruptcy judge wields significant power to control what the debtor may and may not do during the course of the case.
-For example, without court approval, any proposed action by the debtor outside the ordinary course of business must be approved by the court after creditors and other parties in interest have been provided with the time and the opportunity to object.
+In chapter 11 cases (which municipalities are ineligible to file), the bankruptcy judge wields significant power to control what the debtor may and may not do.
+For example, without court approval, any proposed action by the debtor outside the ordinary course of its business must be approved by the court after creditors and other parties in interest have been provided with the time and the opportunity to object.
 Nor may the debtor borrow funds outside of the ordinary course of business, grant collateral for a new loan or settle a significant claim against it absent court approval.
-However, in light of the Tenth Amendment and provisions of the Bankruptcy Code that implement it, the court plays a significantly more limited role in a chapter 9 case, and state law restrictions on the activities of municipalities and their uses of funds must continue to be observed.
+However, in light of the Tenth Amendment and the provisions of the Bankruptcy Code that implement it, the court plays a significantly more limited role in a chapter 9 case, and state law restrictions on the activities of municipalities and their uses of funds must continue to be observed.

 Thus, for example, the court cannot take over the operation of the municipality, remove governing board members, direct the actions of the governing board or appoint a receiver or trustee to run the affairs of the municipality.
-Similarly, the court cannot permit the municipality to override state laws such as those requiring voter approval for new taxes, or limiting the use of restricted funds for particular purposes.
+Similarly, the court cannot permit the municipality to override state laws such as those requiring voter approval for new taxes or limiting the use of restricted funds for particular purposes.
 Obviously, the court lacks the power to require the sale or lease of a park or a sewage facility in order to satisfy the municipality's obligations to creditors.

 One important effect of the Tenth Amendment on municipal bankruptcies, distinguishing them from nongovernmental entity bankruptcies, is that there can be no forced liquidation of a municipality under the Bankruptcy Code.
-If a private firm files for bankruptcy under chapter 11 seeking to reorganize and thus continue "... the court cannot 'take over' the operation of the municipality ..." to operate, but it fails to achieve that objective, the case likely will be converted to a liquidation case under chapter 7 of the Bankruptcy Code.
+If a corporation files a chapter 11 case seeking to reorganize and thus continue to operate, but it fails to achieve that objective, the case likely will be converted to a liquidation case under chapter 7 of the Bankruptcy Code.
 In chapter 7, a trustee is appointed, and is charged with liquidating all assets for the benefit of creditors, who go away with whatever share they can receive.
 Assets are sold or foreclosed upon, the entity no longer operates, and it ceases to conduct business.
-For obvious practical reasons, and due to the Tenth Amendment's limitations on the powers of the federal courts, there is no chapter 7 analogue for municipalities other than those that may be provided by applicable state law outside of the bankruptcy court system.
-Thus, if the chapter 9 case fails to produce a plan of adjustment allowing the municipality to exit bankruptcy, the case is dismissed and the municipality continues to exist with all of its problems and claims as it did before bankruptcy, with whatever remedies are available to the municipality and its creditors under state law.4
+For obvious practical reasons, and due to the Tenth Amendment's limitations on the powers of the federal courts, there is no chapter 7 analogue for municipalities other than those that may be provided by applicable state law outside of the bankruptcy court system.4 Thus, if the chapter 9 case fails to produce a plan of adjustment allowing the municipality to exit bankruptcy, the case will be dismissed and the municipality will continue to face all of the problems bedeviling it before bankruptcy, with whatever remedies are available to the municipality and its creditors under state law.